zaoyang/30-days-of-vue/day-17/day-17.md

 -   The **`<script>`** section which contains all the JS logic within that component.
 -   The **`<style>`** section which contains all the component styles.

-Here’s an example of a single-File component given the name of `HelloWorld`:
+Here’s an example of a single-file component given the name of `HelloWorld`:

 ```html
 <template>